redaawet/DPC/README.md

 - Time to sign a transfer.
 - Time to verify the transfer chain.
-- Bluetooth transfer latency.
+- Bluetooth transfer latency (native builds) or manual payload exchange time.

 ## 4.7 Summary
 This chapter demonstrates the implementation of a functional offline digital cash prototype capable of:

 - Secure note issuance.
 - Offline storage.
-- Offline Bluetooth transfer.
+- Offline transfer hand-off (Bluetooth in native builds or manual payload exchange in Expo Go).
 - Transitive ownership (hops).
 - Expiry and risk-rule enforcement.
 - Final online synchronization.